Call for Makers

 Entry Form Photo InformationWhen applying, you are required to provide a project (or presentation) photo and a bio photo.
 Please have these ready before you start your application.

-The difference between Commercial Makers and BUST Craftacular Vendors: Both Commercial Makers and BUST Craftacular vendors are a part of Maker Faire.
-The BUST craft area is dedicated to people who are only selling their wares.
-Commercial Makers exhibit in various areas of the event, demonstrating what they make; Selling is a side-addition to their DIY demonstration; not the focus of their exhibit.
+The difference between Commercial Makers and BUST Craftacular vendors: Both Commercial Makers and BUST Craftacular vendors are a part of Maker Faire.
+The craft faire area is dedicated to people who are only selling their wares and all vendors are curated together to create a craft faire environment within Maker Faire.
+On the other hand, Commercial Makers exhibit in various areas of the event, demonstrating what they make and usually offer a hands-on activity; Selling is a side-addition to their DIY demonstration; selling is not the focus of their exhibit.

-Volunteer / Maker Faire Traveler: For information about making an invaluable contribution at Maker Faire, please check back to sign up for our Maker Faire Traveler Program.
-Link and information coming this summer.
+Volunteer / Maker Faire Traveler: For information about making an invaluable contribution at Maker Faire, send an email to [email protected], and we will let you know when sign-ups are available.

 Food Vendors: Concessionaires who would like to sell non-packaged, ready-to-eat food to attendees at Maker Faire follow a different application process.
 Do not fill out the entry forms above.
-If you are interested, fill out the Food Vendor Application.
-If you have questions, email [email protected].
+If you are interested, email [email protected].

-Aspiring makers are encouraged to follow Maker Faire on Twitter, via our Maker Faire Facebook feed, and on G+ to keep up with the latest news on makers and Maker Faire.
+Aspiring makers are encouraged to follow Maker Faire on Twitter, via our Maker Faire Facebook feed, and on Google+ to keep up with the latest news on makers and Maker Faire.

-We look forward to seeing you at World Maker Faire New York 2014!
+We look forward to seeing you at Maker Faire!